dudo/dudo/README.md

 ...all without really having to know much about any given repo.
 Integration failures can be configured to be quite verbose, with clear steps to rectify any errors.

 GitHub Actions is a wonderful solution.
-Some reusable workflows are kept in <https://github.com/dudo/dudo/tree/main/.github/workflows>, and some templates for adding Actions to a repo are available in <https://github.com/dudo/.github/tree/main/workflow-templates>.
+Here are some reusable [workflows](https://github.com/dudo/dudo/tree/main/.github/workflows), and some [templates](https://github.com/dudo/.github/tree/main/workflow-templates) for adding Actions to a repo.

 ## Continuous Deployment